-- 8.16 If a person wishes to become a party, which allows them to make submissions to the Panel and to be copied in to all correspondence in the proceedings, they must lodge a notice of appearance with the Executive within 2 days of service of the application or process letter.
-The Panel may accept the notice of appearance if the person is an interested party or will otherwise advise the person. - 8.17 The Notice of Appearance (refer to the Appendix to the Rules) contains a confidentiality undertaking which parties must complete (except in the case of ASIC).
-It also contains an undertaking that parties will not induce or facilitate canvassing in the media of issues that are, or are likely to be, before a sitting Panel. - 8.18 The notice must be received in respect of a party before that party's submissions will be accepted or correspondence from other parties is copied to that party.
+8.16 If a person wishes to become a party, which allows them to make submissions to the Panel and to be copied in to all correspondence in the proceedings, they must lodge a notice of appearance with the Executive within 2 days of service of the application or process letter.
+The Panel may accept the notice of appearance if the person is an interested party or will otherwise advise the person.
+The applicant's notice of appearance should be included in or accompany the application.

+- 8.17 The Notice of Appearance (refer to the Appendix to the Procedural Rules) contains a confidentiality undertaking which parties must complete (except the Australian Securities and Investments Commission (ASIC), whose confidentiality obligations are codified in section 127 of the ASIC Act).
+It also contains an undertaking that parties will not, and will cause their advisers not to, induce or facilitate canvassing in the media of issues that are, or are likely to be, before a sitting Panel. - 8.18 A party's notice of appearance must have been received before that party's submissions will be accepted or correspondence from other parties is copied to that party.